dnif-archive/trigger-clicksend/README.md

 The trigger directive allows for a call to be placed with a custom message.

-## Trigger functions incorporated with ClickSend
+## ClickSend trigger plugin functions
+Details of the function that can be used with the ClickSend trigger is given in this section.

 ### Call

-This function places a call to a specified number with a custom message against an observerd event .
+This function allows for a call to be placed to a specified number with a custom message against an observerd event .

 ### Input
 - Contact person's mobile number